 Ultimately, there is a trend in using more and more wood in the kitchen.
-And in all honesty wood can be used in the kitchen and especially in areas that have low bacterial load, such as serving boards.
+And in all honesty, wood can be used in the kitchen and especially in areas that have a low bacterial load, such as serving boards.

 But here’s why we wouldn’t recommend it: